 The amount you make will be directly correlated to the amount of influence you have.
 Typically, YouTubers make more than bloggers even for equally sized audiences.
 This is for a number of reasons, but a big one is that video is more “shareable” and converts better.

-You can also sell your own products—physical or digital—online.
+You can also sell your products—physical or digital—on online marketplaces.
 A popular website to do so is Etsy.
-On Etsy, you’ll find everything from artists selling custom family portraits to developers selling WordPress themes and crafty grandparents peddling crocheted baby booties.
+On Etsy, you’ll find everything from artists selling custom family portraits to developers selling WordPress themes to print on demand services to crafty grandparents peddling crocheted baby booties.

 Etsy is a little different than the other options I’ve mentioned because it tends to be a lot less passive.